craigspaeth/veact/README.md

 JSX or Hyperscript or Template Strings, Decorators or Mixins, Classes or Stateless Functional Components, JSS or BEM or CSS modules... oh my!

-There's a wonderful plethora of ideas and options for writing React components today.
-Veact is an attempt at eliminating deciscion fatigue by taking an opinionated stance that encourages using the minimal set of programming features to accomplish writing React components.
-For instance, instead of having to write [stateless functional components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) differently than class-based components—Veact takes a stand and says "no classes", "no `this`" only a single `view.render(() => ReactElements)` API that automatically determines if it should be stateless or not based on how you built it with other `view` APIs.
+There's a wonderful plethora of ways to write React components today.
+Veact is an opinionated approach that encourages using a minimal set of programming features.
+For instance, instead of having to write [stateless functional components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) differently than class-based components—Veact says "no classes", "no `this`" only a single `view.render(() => ReactElements)` API that automatically determines if it should be stateless or not based on how you built it with other `view` APIs.

 So with that said, here's a quick Veact manifesto of sorts: